 It heals the wound of original sin (a spiritual “genetic defect” passed down to all people making it difficult at times for us to know God, to know God’s will and to make good and healthy decisions in our lives).

-Anyone who would like to have their children baptized must attend one baptism class, usually scheduled in August.
-If that time is not convenient, please call the parish office to schedule a different time.
+Anyone who would like to have their children baptized must attend one baptism class.
+Classes rotate among area churches.
+If one of those times is not convenient, please call the parish office to schedule a different time.

 What do I do to get my child baptized?